haukened/rr-dns/README.md

 - [Pi-hole](https://pi-hole.net/)
 - [Technitium](https://technitium.com/dns/)

-but uDNS is built from the ground up with modern, maintainable Go in mind.
+but RR-DNS is built from the ground up with modern, maintainable Go in mind.